 Applications for this inaugural grant cycle will be open from November 2022 to January 2023.
 Applications will undergo a competitive review and selection process.
 Awardees will be notified in May 2023.

-More information will be provided by Fall 2022.
+More information will be provided by the end of September, 2022.